-What effect do colder temperatures have on EV range and performance – and what can you do about it?
+What’s the impact of colder temperatures on the range and performance of electric vehicles (EVs) – and what can you do about it?

 Li-ion batteries are less efficient in extreme weather because their power comes from electrolyte fluid that functions best in moderate temperatures.
 In extreme cold, the electrons in that fluid move more slowly than in warmer temperatures.

-Batteries in the latest EVs are less susceptible to cold than those of previous generations.
-This is partly thanks to sophisticated thermal management systems designed to keep the batteries within their optimal temperature range.
-These systems keep the electrons moving at the right rate, though they, too, depend on battery power and it remains true that extremely cold weather will limit EV range.
+Better news is that batteries in the latest EVs are less susceptible to cold than those of previous generations.
+This is partly thanks to sophisticated thermal management systems designed to keep the batteries within their optimal temperature range and the electrons moving at the right rate.

+However, the systems themselves rely on battery power and it remains true that extremely cold weather will limit EV range.
 While some vehicles display cold weather icons to indicate range restrictions, the reduction shouldn’t be dramatic.
-Experts explain that ‘we would expect the loss in range to be 10-15 miles for a car with an overall range of around 160 miles’.
+Experts expect ‘the loss in range to be 10-15 miles for a car with an overall range of around 160 miles.’

 Extreme cold weather also affects EV charging, with the amount of fast charging limited to protect batteries.
 This means your drivers may need to allow more time to power up their EVs.

 So, while it’s unlikely that winter weather will keep your fleet off the road, it may result in some range restrictions and scheduling issues.
 So, what can you do?
 Here are some tips to help mitigate the effects of cold weather on your EV fleet’s battery performance:

-- Keep the battery charged up – never let charge levels get too low.
-Try to keep at least 20% of charge in case the car needs to use power to warm the battery for recharging.
+- Keep the battery charged up – try not to fall below at least 20% of full charge, in case the EV needs to use power to warm the battery for recharging

-- Use the right equipment – if your EV can capture waste heat from braking or other processes, using that to heat the car.
-If possible, make use of this feature rather than running the heating, as heating and cooling can cause a greater reduction in range than the weather conditions.
+- Use the right equipment – if your EV can capture waste heat from braking or other processes, use it to heat the car (heating and cooling can reduce range more than the weather conditions)

-- Drive in Eco mode if available, which generally uses less power.
+- Drive in Eco mode if available – this generally uses less power

-- Use regenerative braking where possible to help keep the battery topped up.
+- Use regenerative braking where possible – this helps keep the battery topped up

 Whether you’re a fleet, facilities, or energy manager, we can support your journey to a more electric future.
-To learn more about our end-to-end electrification offering - including My Electric Vehicles - get in touch.Enquire online
+To learn more about our end-to-end EV offering, get in touch.Enquire online